1939 East Norfolk by-election: Candidates

-Only two candidates contested the by-election: Frank Medlicott for the National Liberals, and Norman Tillett for the Labour Party.
+Only two candidates contested the by-election: Frank Medlicott for the Liberal Nationals, and Norman Tillett for the Labour Party.
 Medlicott was a 36-year-old London solicitor who had not contested an election since standing for the Liberal Party at Acton in 1929.
 Tillett was a Norwich solicitor, whose great-grandfather and uncle were both Liberal MPs for Norwich.
 Tillett had fought the seat at the last general election.

 A number of local Conservatives who were unhappy about supporting Medlicott tried to get an Independent Conservative candidate to stand.
 For a while, it seemed as if James F. Wright, the secretary of the Norfolk National Farmers' Union and former leader of the Agricultural Party, would run as an Independent Conservative, but by close of nominations, there were just the two candidates.

 Result

-Medlicott held the seat for the National Liberals, with a reduced but still substantial majority.
+Medlicott held the seat for the Liberal Nationals, with a reduced but still substantial majority.